hyperledger/bevel/platforms/hyperledger-fabric/configuration/roles/create/configtx/Readme.md

 ##### Input Variables

     *config_file: The path of file.
-    orderer: The name of orderer
-    component_ns: The namespace of resource
+    orderers: orderers provided in the network.orderers of the network.yaml
-    consensus: The details of consensus **blockinfile**: Adds a block in file
+    consensus: The details of consensus provided in the network.consensus of the network.yaml
+    provider: Proxy provided in the network.yaml **blockinfile**: Adds a block in file
 **dest**: The destination path for file
 **block**: Defines a block
 **marker**: Adds a marker after patch.
-Here '#' **loop**: Specify loop condition, here it loops over organisation patch in network.yaml **when**: It runs when *organisation type*is orderer.
+Here '#'

 #### 6. Adding profile patch to configtx.yaml
 This task adds profile patch to configtx.
 ##### Input Variables

     *config_file: The path of file.
+    orderers: orderers provided in the network.orderers of the network.yaml
+    consensus: The details of consensus provided in the network.consensus of the network.yaml
-**blockinfile**: Adds a block in file
+    provider: Proxy provided in the network.yaml **blockinfile**: Adds a block in file
 **dest**: The destination path for file
 **block**: Defines a block